Will-J-Gale/DeepGTAV/README.md

 <img src="https://img.gta5-mods.com/q95/images/naturalvision-photorealistic-gtav/b4de94-GTA5%202016-08-28%2022-05-52.jpg" alt="Self-Driving Car" width="900px">

+## Updates to the original
+This repo has updated the code to work with GTA 1.0.2060.1 (November 2020 Update).
+Moreover the code has been updated to work with Visual Studio 2019.
+A new wiki has also been made: https://github.com/Will-J-Gale/DeepGTAV/wiki

 ## Installation
 1. Make sure GTAV is on version 1.0.2060.1 or below
 2. Copy-paste the contents of *bin/Release* under your GTAV installation directory